 Our Forest Path Family

-James Roland Hillcoat, commonly known by the pseudonym Jaya (meaning universal glory), is a contemporary contemplative, minstrel, and mystic.
-His work weaves together the wisdom of diverse traditions and has been described as a voice of truth needed in our modern world.
+James Roland Hillcoat, commonly known by the pseudonym Jaya (meaning universal glory), is an author, contemplative and lifelong spiritual teacher.
+His work weaves together unique interpretations of awakening and realisation drawn from many of the world’s wisdom traditions, illuminated through his own experience and has been described as a voice of truth needed in our modern world.

 His teaching is non-dogmatic, universally inclusive, and not bound to any single tradition.
 He is cut from the cloth of the bards and the mystics, the peacekeepers, the keepers of faith, and the wisdom protectors.